Skip Navigation

 Prerequisite: US History

 The first semester begins with a study of the U.S. Constitution.
 After studying the US Constitution in the first week, we will focus on each branch of the federal government: legislative, executive and judiciary.
 We finish the semester with a study of state and local government.
-Students do an interview of a local nonprofit or government agency, a small group poll of the public, and a team debate.
-They also read the books Legislating Morality and Great Souls.
+Students do a team debate.

 Credit: 1.0